Networking

 ### IP Addresses

-To enhance network security and ensure seamless connectivity with DinMo, we provide specific IP addresses that you can whitelist.
-By doing so, you will allow uninterrupted access to DinMo's services while protecting your network from unauthorized access.
+To enhance network security and ensure seamless connectivity with DinMo, you can allowlist DinMo egress IP addresses.
+By doing so, you allow access from DinMo services while protecting your network from unauthorized access.

 **IP Addresses for Whitelisting**